VERSIONS OF HELL

 (7).
 Latter-day Saints (Mormons) version of Hell.
 They believe there will be three Kingdoms, Celestial, Terrestrial, and Telestial Kingdoms.
 According to Mormons all spirit were once in Heaven, some spirits were judged worthily to come to earth where they will end up in three states of “glory.”
 The highest, the Celestial Kingdoms will always live on this earth with cities, houses, animals, can have children and all things much as we now have.
 The two lower Kingdoms, the Terrestrial and Telestial Kingdoms will not be on this earth, but they do not seem to know, or do not tell outsiders just where they will be, but no soul in these two kingdoms will not be in Heaven where they had been before they came to earth, and they will not be on earth after the coming of Christ; those in these two Kingdoms that will not be on this earth will not be allowed to have children.
-All will be raised from the dead except for the sons of perdition, which they say are the once faithful Mormons that become apostates and left the Mormon Church; I have not been able to find if they yet have any revelation about what will be the fate of the other two kingdoms other then they will have little or no glory.
+All will be raised from the dead except for the sons of perdition, which they say are the once faithful Mormons that become apostates and left the Mormon Church; I have not been able to find if they say they have any revelation about what will be the fate of the other two kingdoms other then they will have little or no glory.
 Those who are not Mormons can go no higher then the lower Telestial Kingdom, which seems to be a very low state that is someplace not on this earth.

 The Latter-day Saints Millennium is unlike any other version of the Millennium; in their Millennium they have both mortals and resurrected immortal living together on earth in the Millennium, having children, building houses, and doing most all things that normal people do now.

 (8).
 Jehovah’s Witnesses, the grave is Hell.
-Jehovah’s Witness do not believe in the resurrection of the lost at the judgment; when the lost die, they are dead forever.
+Jehovah’s Witness do not believe in the resurrection of the lost at the judgment; when the lost die, they are dead forever, Christ will not bring the lost dead out of their tombs.
 They believe the grave is Hell, and all go to it at death.
 There is no knowledge or torment in this Hell, just sleep or death.
 Some from many different groups believe this version of Hell.
 They get support mostly from the older translations like the King James Version, and most who believe it think the newer translations that translate only Gehenna into Hell are wrong.
 Jehovah’s Witnesses believe Gehenna is a trash dump.
 Gehenna is not the Hell they believe in.
 The Hell they believe in is going on now with all the dead in it, both the good and the bad are asleep in graves; all are asleep in this Hell but only the saved will wake up at the Resurrection.
 All the dead are now unconscious, and there is no torment of the wicked or reward of the righteous in "Hell" where all the dead, both the good and the bad now are.
 In this version Hell will end for the saved at the resurrection.
 They believe Hell is the “common grave of mankind” where all people go when they die and they are not conscious there.

 This version is nothing more than a renaming of sheol and hades much like the King James Version does.
 In today's English Hell has come to mean a place of endless torment after death, and to translate hades into Hell is an untrue translation.